roomate/MVA-Projects/Kernel_Methods/README.md

 It computes the Gram matrix of a MNIST, and find the eigenvectors associated to the largest eigenvalues (also called the principal components).

 For the test stage:
-It computes the projection of the MNIST along the principal components.
+It calculates the projection of the MNIST onto the principal components.
 The raw quantity of information is drastically reduced, this is the so-called latent space.

 ### Decoder
 MKRR plays the role of the decoder.